 This post aims to help you through company formation in Ireland.

 You can reach out to our team if you need expert advice regarding company formation in Ireland.
 Contact us here.

 A company is defined by the Companies Registration Office (CRO) as follows: A company is a legal form of business organisation.
 It is a separate legal entity and, therefore, is separate and distinct from those who run it.

-The company (and not the individual shareholders) is the appropriate person to be sued in the event that debts are incurred by the company which remain unpaid, despite demand.
+The company (and not the individual shareholders) is the appropriate person to be sued if debts are incurred by the company which remains unpaid, despite demand.
 Once incorporated, the company will be required to file an annual return.

 From the definition you can see that the main benefits of setting up a limited company are that the shareholders are limited to the amount invested in the company and that it is a separate legal entity from the owner of the business.
 The disadvantage of company formation is that the compliance requirements are greater than those associated with a sole trader.